FrotaLucas/smart-utilities-management-system/README.md

 ### Customer List Screen
 Shows all registered customers with search and action options.

 ![image](https://github.com/user-attachments/assets/7b553da8-f063-415e-af92-48dfe6d7947d)

 ### Update Customer Screen
-Allows editing customer information such as name, address, and phone.
+Allows editing customer information such as name, family name and birthdate.

 ![image](https://github.com/user-attachments/assets/7b902691-011b-4bef-a90c-43c724d4f23f)

 ### Add New Reading Screen
-Interface to record a new reading value for a customer.
+Interface to record a new reading value.
+If the customer does not exist, a popup will be displayed.

 ![image](https://github.com/user-attachments/assets/fa39a9da-841a-4679-939c-59e53d58745b)